PrimeQA Logo

-When users complain that an application feels slow, the real challenge isn't fixing performance; it's proving whether performance is actually acceptable in the first place.
+When users complaint that an application feels slow, the real challenge isn't fixing performance; it's proving whether performance is actually acceptable in the first place.
 Teams often run performance tests and collect metrics, but without a reference point, those numbers don't tell a complete story.

 That's exactly where benchmark testing comes in.